benmclaren/camillafitness/content/_index.md

 title: 'Personal Training, Pre & Post Natal & HIIT Classes.'
 subtitle: 'Feel good in your body, heart and mind.'
 image: "v1608728878/camillafitness/camilla-cresswell-hero-image.jpg"
-insert: 'Camillia is a certified level 3 Personal Trainer offering flexible, fun and effective 1-1 training sessions and group HITT classes in Shipston-on-Stour and the surrounding area.'
+insert: 'Camilla is a certified level 3 Personal Trainer offering flexible, fun and effective 1-1 training sessions and group HITT classes in Shipston-on-Stour and the surrounding area.'

 blocks:
   - component: service